Tiered Responses to Student Behavior

 Level 4 Responses

-Some Level 4 behaviors require a report to the superintendent or superintendent’s designee (Student Management and Alternative Programs – SMAPD) as outlined in the Code of Virginia § 22.1-279.3:1.
-A referral to SMAPD does not automatically result in a long-term suspension, change of placement or expulsion.
-After a review of the incident in context, SMAPD may return students to the comprehensive setting with additional supports and/or responses to be implemented.
+Some Level 4 behaviors require a report to the Superintendent or Superintendent’s designee (Student Hearings Department - SHD) as outlined in the Code of Virginia § 22.1-279.3:1.
+A referral to SHD does not automatically result in a long-term suspension, change of placement, or expulsion.
+After a review of the incident in context, SHD may return students to the comprehensive setting with additional supports and/or responses to be implemented.

 Level 4 Behavioral Interventions (in addition to those listed in Levels 1-3)